 Lastly, water is often scarce in Sagada, especially during dry and peak seasons.
 If you’re visiting during that time, or any time for that matter, then please be mindful of the water situation and use only what you need.

-I’m not an expert on Sagada but I do hope that you find this post useful.
-I’m only sharing some of the things that I’ve learned from my trips.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+I’ve been to Sagada many times but I still don’t know everything.
+I’m only sharing the things I’ve learned from all of my trips there.
+If you have any suggestions, then please feel free to let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and I hope you fall in love with Sagada, much like I did sixteen years ago.

 These are some of the things we brought with us to Sagada.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.